Regression Discontinuity Designs Under Interference: Framework

 }.
 Thus, the boundary overall direct effect summarizes the effect of the individual treatment at the cutoff\footnote{The boundary overall direct effect is similar to the overall main effect defined by \citet{forastiere}, which is the average causal effect of the individual treatment marginalized over the (empirical) probability distribution of $G_i$.
 Here, however, the boundary overall direct effect is an average of boundary (conditional) direct effects over the probability distribution of $G_i$ at the cutoff.}.
 In the example in Figure \ref{fig:oneunit}, the overall direct effect at the cutoff corresponds to the boundary point direct effects averaged along the line $X_i = c$, the union of the boundaries $\bar{\mathcal{X}}_{i\smallN_i}(1,1\,|\,0,1)$ and $\bar{\mathcal{X}}_{i\smallN_i}(1,0\,|\,0,0)$.

-Similarly to the boundary overall direct effect, we can also define an \qq overall" boundary indirect which averages boundary indirect effects over the probability of being at the effective treatment boundary conditional on having at least one neighbor at the cutoff, and can thus be considered a measure of the marginal effect of having an eligible neighbor.
-Consider two exposures $g$ and $g'$ such that for some $\bm d_{\smallN_i}$, $\bm d_{\smallN_i}'$ $g = g(\bm d_{\smallN_i})$, $g'= g(\bm d_{\smallN_i}')$ where $\bm d_{\smallN_i}$ is obtained from $\bm d_{\smallN_i}'$ by flipping a single neighbor’s treatment from $0$ to $1$.
-We define the overall indirect effect as
+Finally, we also define a \textit{boundary overall indirect effect}, which can be considered a measure of the marginal effect of having an additional treated neighbor.
+We define the boundary overall indirect effect as